XtremeBlaze777/sipc/SOLUTION-FINAL.md

 Some optimizations, such as loop unrolling, would not benefit from a lines of code metric since it's goal is to increase the number of lines to reduceloop usage.
 We decided to use our prior knowledge in computer architecture to explain why loop unrolling would be beneficial to the optimizer.

+We also ran each optimization multiple times as some either depended on others, or could have increased benefits after other optimizations had been made.
+Such dependencies include DeadCodeElimination relying on InstructionCombining, and LoopFlattening relying in LoopInvariantCM.

 # Testing existing tip optimizations
 The PromoteMemoryToRegister optimization was one that was difficult to test on the current optimizer, so we decided to test it standalone compared to no optimizer.
 We found that with the PMR pass, it would remove all the alloca, stores, and loads done for simple operations such as addition and subtraction.
 It reduced the line of codes tremendously, from 40 LOC in the block to 5 LOC.
 Furthermore, it does not use heavy operations such as load and store, which further shows why PMR pass is a solid choice for the optimizer.
 We tested this on pmr.tip with only the PMR optimization.